gmitch215/gmitch/about.md

 title: About
 layout: page
 summary: About GamerCoder
+logo: true
 ---

 # About GamerCoder

 I illustrate my passion for video games, computers, and software as a whole through the development, modification, and release of various platforms and projects that engage my users in a fun and proactice way.
+My favorite color is lime green.

 As the founder of [Team Inceptus](https://teaminceptus.us), my team and I continue to bring joy through the development of modifications and game platforms through our own individual and monetary-free time.
 We do ask for donations, although it is not required to join our work.